FAQs

 How do I purchase a painting?

-Visit the Available Work section where you’ll find paintings that are available to buy today.
-If there’s an artwork that you’d like to own you can go ahead and purchase it securely online or, if you prefer, email me first.
-If you want to enquire about shipping costs or have any questions about a painting before you purchase, then please get in touch first and i’ll answer any questions you might have.
+You can view a curated selection of paintings by visiting the Available Work section.
+Here you can view paintings that are available to purchase today.
+If there’s an artwork that you’d like to own you can purchase securely online or use the Enquire link and send me a message.
+If you require a quote for shipping costs or have any other questions about a painting then please don’t hesitate to get in touch.

 What methods of payment do you accept?